kramphub/tflint-ruleset-kramp/README.md

 goreleaser release --clean --skip=publish --skip=validate
 ```

-The actual release is done by this CloudBuild script: [cloudbuild-goreleaser.yaml](cloudbuild-goreleases.yaml).
+The actual release is done by this CloudBuild script: [cloudbuild-release.yaml](cloudbuild-release.yaml).

+Which responds on a tag that is created by: [cloudbuild-tag.yaml](cloudbuild-tag.yaml).
+If the commit message starts with, for example, `feat: ...` or `fix: ...` (see [semantic-release](https://github.com/semantic-release/semantic-release)).

 ## Development